 Amidst all the blogging myths, one that can really hurt your business brand is thinking that blogging is just a passing fad.
 The stats say that as high as 70 percent of the customers are impressed and influenced by the blogs while making a purchase decision.
 An article or blog shows how a company performs research.

-A well written blogs also makes a website highly visible on search engines because websites that have blog are highly indexed by Google.
+A well-written blog also makes a website highly visible on search engines because websites that have blogs are highly indexed by Google.